 Please note that you must maintain a valid nonimmigrant status while your Form I-539 change of status application is pending.

-We encourage all students and prospective students to work closely with their DSO to coordinate the timing of applying for change of status and enrolling in a course of study.
+We encourage all students and prospective students to work closely with their DSO to coordinate the timing of applying for a change of status and enrolling in a course of study.

 What if I Have a Gap in Status?

 If your current nonimmigrant status will expire more than 30 days before your F-1 program start date and you wish to remain in the United States until your start date, you must find a way to obtain status all the way up to the date that is 30 days before your program start date (“bridge the gap”).
 For most people, you will need to file a separate Form I-539 to request to extend your current status or change to another nonimmigrant status, in addition to your other Form I-539 application to change to student status.
 If you do not file this separate request prior to the expiration of your status, USCIS will deny your Form I-539 request to change to F-1 status.
 Please continue to check the USCIS processing times while your Form I-539 change of status request is pending to determine if you need to file a request to extend or change your nonimmigrant status.

 - Note that because of processing times, your F-1 program start date may be deferred to the following academic term or semester because USCIS did not make a decision on your Form I-539 change of status application before your originally intended F-1 program start date.
 In that instance, you will need to obtain status all the way up to the date which is 30 days before your new program start date.
 If you had already filed an I-539 to bridge the original gap, you may need to file another I-539 to bridge the new gap.